spkenv/spk/README.md

 ### RPM Package

-The codebase is setup to produce a centos7-compatible rpm package for both spfs and spk by building them in a docker container.
+The codebase is set up to produce a centos7-compatible rpm package for both spfs and spk by building them in a docker container.
 To create the rpm package, you will need docker installed.
 These packages are also built and made available in this repository's CI.

 ```sh
 # build the rpm package via docker and copy into ./dist/rpm